rocketden/tester/README.md

 return output or the error message.

-### Output Serialization Formats
+### Output Serialization

-When serialized into strings, the returned objects are directly compared to the given outputs for the problem.
-Therefore, both the serialization process and the user-provided outputs should follow a specific JSON-type format in order to ensure proper judging.
+The user's returned output is serialized in the same JSON format as used to represent the test case inputs and outputs.
+When judging a user's program, these serialized strings are read back into the tester service as Java objects and then directly compared to prevent small formatting differences in strings from causing misleading errors.

+## Supported Types

-The following are the supported types for method parameters and return type for a problem, as well as the desired serialization format.
-Note that brackets, quotes, and spaces must match perfectly in order for the answers to match properly.
+The following are the supported types for method parameters and return type for a problem, as well as an example JSON serialization.

 | Syntax                     | Example Serialization      |
 | -------------------------- | -------------------------- |